 If your child is not feeling well, your pediatrician is the best person to consult about whether they can go to school.
 Common sense, concern for your child's well-being, and the possibility of infecting classmates should all contribute to the decision about whether your child should stay home.

-As general guidelines, keep her home if:
+As general guidelines, keep your child home if:

-- she is not well enough to participate in class
+They are not well enough to participate in class